A reason to speak

 Speaking in small groups or pairs

 Children, including very young learners, can work in pairs or small groups to maximize their speaking time in class.
-When students work in pairs or small groups the teacher is able to monitor, move around the class and really listen to the language being produced.
+When learners work in pairs or small groups the teacher is able to monitor, move around the class and really listen to the language being produced.

 - Ask children to sit back to back and imagine they are having a telephone conversation.
 They can practise telephone language or just simple exchanges based on your current class topic that aren’t connected to the telephone itself.
 Sitting back to back make this more fun, interesting and helps children really concentrate on listening to their partner.